 Research or Other Paid Leave to Enhance Research

 - It is important to recognise that research is a continuous activity, built in to the academic life of all Durham academic staff and generating a culture of research-led teaching.
-Research leave augments research capacity rather than replaces continuous research activities.
-It allows members of academic staff with research in their contact a period free of teaching and administrative duties to concentrate on their research.
+Research Leave augments research capacity rather than replaces continuous research activities.
+It allows members of academic staff with research in their contract, a period free of teaching and administrative duties to concentrate on their research.

 - This is subject to the following conditions: